airr-community/common-repo-wg/recommendations.md

 The AIRR Common Repository Working Group (CRWG) developed a set of recommendations that promote the deposit, sharing, and use of AIRR sequence data.
-These recommendations were refined following community discussion at the AIRR 2016 Community Meeting: Progress in Standards, Tools, and a Common Repository for Adaptive Immune Receptor Repertoire Data held at the National Institutes of Health, Rockville, Maryland, USA from June 27-30, 2016.
-The primary changes were: reorganization of the document to improve its logical structure, clarification of the recommendation that access to AIRR data be "as open as possible", and clarification of the language around intellectual property.
-Discussions about the intellectual property language are ongoing.
+These recommendations were refined following community discussions at the AIRR 2016 and 2017 Community Meetings http://airr.irmacs.sfu.ca/meetings.

 The first three sets of recommendations: (1) state the general principles for sharing of AIRR sequence data [hereinafter data]; (2) outline the